eclipse-edc/RegistrationService/docs/developer/decision-records/2022-06-29-http-ports/README.md

 DID-based JWS authentication will be used for the Registration Service controller, using a JAX-RS filter.

-However, for docker health check (used in `docker-compose up --wait` in CI to wait until containers have successfully started), we use `curl` to access the health endpoint, which is deployed in the EDC default context.
+However, for docker health check (used in `docker compose up --wait` in CI to wait until containers have successfully started), we use `curl` to access the health endpoint, which is deployed in the EDC default context.
 Therefore, we do not want to apply our authentication filter to the `default` context, and need to introduce an additional context for the API controller.

 It is also good practice not to expose health and management endpoints to public access.
 Deploying them on a different ports allow deployments to expose their port on internal routes only.